TheAughat/nom-grad-sesh-data-storage/README.md

 *By: Angelina Rodrigues*

 We recommend using Elasticsearch or MongoDB as the main database.

 Why Elasticsearch?

-Great for searching text quickly
+- Great for searching text quickly
-Flexible for different types of data
+- Flexible for different types of data
-Works well with Python and R
+- Works well with Python and R
-Fast and can handle lots of data
+- Fast and can handle lots of data

 MongoDB is a good alternative:

-Stores documents easily
+- Stores documents easily
-Can search text (not as well as Elasticsearch) Flexible for different data types
+- Can search text (not as well as Elasticsearch)
+- Flexible for different data types
-Works well with Python and R
+- Works well with Python and R

 We don't recommend just using a regular database (like MySQL) because:

-It's not as good at searching text
+- It's not as good at searching text
-It's harder to use with different types of data
+- It's harder to use with different types of data
-It's not as good for big data analysis
+- It's not as good for big data analysis

 Best setup:

-Use Elasticsearch for searching research reports
+- Use Elasticsearch for searching research reports
-Use MongoDB for storing different types of data
+- Use MongoDB for storing different types of data
-You could add a regular database for some structured data if needed You5:07 PM
+- You could add a regular database for some structured data if needed

 ---